node-m2m/m2m/Readme.md

 You can set multiple *Channel Data* or *HTTP API* resources from your device servers as well as *GPIO* resources from Raspberry Pi devices.

 Access to clients and devices is restricted to authenticated and authorized users only.
-All communications between clients and devices are fully encrypted using TLS.
+All communications traffic between clients and devices are fully encrypted using TLS.

 To use this library, users must <a href="https://www.node-m2m.com/m2m/account/create" target="_blank">create an account</a> and register their devices with node-m2m .